marjohma/itpplasma.github.io/Whathappenshere.md

 ---
-layout: _layouts/default
+layout: minimal
 ---

 #Test just to see what happens here
-Test layout 3
+Test layout 4